-Public market funds are invested in publicly traded mutual funds and private placements with external investment managers who invest in equity and fixed income securities, including related derivatives, of both domestic and international issuers.
+Public market and other funds are invested in publicly traded mutual funds and private placements with external investment managers who invest in equity and fixed income securities, including related derivatives, of both domestic and international issuers, and carbon credit related investments.
 These funds are characterized as public market funds based on individual risk/return characteristics and their relationship to the overall asset mix of the PUF.
 Some of these investment managers may invest in both long and short securities and may utilize leverage in their portfolios.
 Certain funds are subject to a lock-up restriction of typically one to three years before the investment may be withdrawn from the investment manager without significant penalty.
 The amounts shown as nonredeemable are considered to be illiquid in that they typically become liquid over multi-year periods when and if the fund managers distribute proceeds realized from the underlying fund investments and the timing cannot be estimated.
 Certain of these investments are held through limited liability companies of which UTIMCO is the manager.
 There are certain risks associated with these investments, some of which are investment manager risk, market risk, and liquidity risk, as well as the risk of utilizing leverage in the portfolios.
-Future funding in the amount of \$76,866,136, of which the PUF's pro-rata portion is \$41,789,210, have been committed to certain public market funds as of August 31, 2022.
+Future funding in the amount of \$52,866,136, of which the PUF's pro-rata portion is \$28,959,299, have been committed to certain public market funds as of August 31, 2023.

-Hedge funds, private investments, and public market funds include investments in private placement vehicles that are subject to risk which could result in the loss of invested capital.
+Hedge funds, private investments, public market, and other funds include investments in private placement vehicles that are subject to risk which could result in the loss of invested capital.
 The risks include the following: